 Starting at the Dungeon Door

-If you were running this as a stand-alone adventure, you should use the pregenerated characters (see Sample Characters, page 171).
+If you were running this as a stand-alone adventure, you should use the pregenerated characters (see Iconic Characters, Dungeoneer's Handbook, page 132).
 For your first session, you should expedite all the beginning lead up by starting right at the door of the dungeon.

 Creating characters or Town phase can burn up an hour or more of your session, so if you only have a few hours for the entire game then you had best jump ahead.
 Get right to the action and keep the momentum going!